Gunnison Valley Health and Tough Enough to Wear Pink

 care available anywhere in the rural United States.
 In just the past year,

-to patients and physicians.
+reports to patients and physicians.

 Dense breast tissue can result in a greater amount of white showing up